Manipal Online M.Com Admissions

 UGC NET Result | To be announced |

-The UGC NET qualifying marks will be released category-wise and separately for both the Paper I and Paper II by the conducting authority.
+The UGC NET qualifying marks are released category-wise and separately for both Paper I and Paper II by the conducting authority.
 The UGC NET qualifying marks will be computed out of 100 marks.
-The candidates need to secure the UGC NET qualifying marks to get shortlisted for the next phase of recruitment process.
-Along with the UGC NET qualifying marks, the authority will also release the subject-wise cut off marks of UGC NET.
-The table below give brief about the UGC NET qualifying marks:
+The candidates need to secure the UGC NET qualifying marks to get qualified in the exam.
+Along with the UGC NET qualifying marks, the authority releases the subject-wise cut off marks of UGC NET.
+The table below givesa brief about the UGC NET qualifying marks:

 Category | Paper I | Paper II |